What is the primary purpose of closing entries in the accounting ... | Study Prep in Pearson+

 Understand the concept of closing entries: Closing entries are journal entries made at the end of an accounting period to transfer the balances of temporary accounts (such as revenues, expenses, and dividends) to permanent accounts (like retained earnings).
 This process resets the temporary accounts to zero for the next accounting period.

-Identify the purpose of temporary accounts: Temporary accounts are used to track financial activity during a specific accounting period.
-At the end of the period, their balances must be transferred to retained earnings to reflect the cumulative effect on the company's equity.
+Identify the temporary accounts: Temporary accounts include revenue accounts, expense accounts, and dividend accounts.
+These accounts accumulate balances during the accounting period and need to be closed to start fresh in the next period.

-Recognize the role of retained earnings: Retained earnings is a permanent account that accumulates the net income or loss of the company over time.
-Closing entries ensure that the net income or loss for the period is added to retained earnings.
+Recognize the purpose of closing entries: The primary purpose is to transfer the balances of temporary accounts to retained earnings, which is a permanent account.
+This ensures that the financial statements reflect the cumulative financial position of the company.

-Understand why closing entries prepare for the next period: By resetting temporary accounts to zero, closing entries allow the company to start fresh in the next accounting period, ensuring accurate tracking of revenues and expenses.
+Understand the impact on financial statements: Closing entries prepare the accounts for the next accounting period by resetting temporary accounts to zero.
+This allows the company to accurately track performance in the new period without interference from prior period balances.

-Clarify why other options are incorrect: Closing entries do not record the purchase of new assets or adjust asset and liability accounts to their fair market value.
-These activities are handled through other types of journal entries or adjustments, not closing entries.
+Clarify what closing entries do not do: Closing entries do not adjust asset and liability accounts to their fair market value, nor do they record the purchase of new assets.
+These activities are handled through other types of journal entries, such as adjusting entries or transaction entries.

 Watch next